Seven Signs it May be Time to Step Down as a Manager

 7 Signs that It is Time to Let Go of Your Role as a Manager:

 How do you know when it’s time to step aside, or down from being a manager?
 Here are 7 signs to look out for:

 Complacency and a lack of innovation.
 You haven’t tried or done anything new in a long time and are not interested in learning about new ideas.
 All new ideas sound like “flavor of the month” whims and would require too much effort and risk to implement.
-When you’re employees come to you with new ideas, you tend to “pop more balloons than you inflate.”
+When your employees come to you with new ideas, you tend to “pop more balloons than you inflate.”
 The status quo seems too comfortable for you.
-You stubbornly defend “the way we have always done things” and find yourself saying “we tried that before and it didn’t work.”
+You stubbornly defend “the way we have always done things” and find yourself saying “we tried that before, and it didn’t work.”

 You stopped having team meetings and one-on-ones with your employees long ago.
 They just became too formal, too much of a bother, too messy, and always seemed to uncover complicated problems that you had to deal with.
 You have adopted the motto “no news is good news.”
 Dealing with people has become something that you find tiring.
 Your best days are the ones where you could stay in your office and work uninterrupted on your favorite project.